 Many of you are experiencing major program disruptions in your chapters.
 Selection of Chapter Representatives for the State Conference in June may be one of them, as venues close, and vulnerable populations need to stay home.

 WSMTA has created a platform to assist you if you would like to use a Video Submission format this year.
-If you decide to use the WSMTA form for your representative selections, please tell Administrative Coordinator, Carrie Kahler, and include the deadlines for your chapter or district in your email.
+If you decide to use the WSMTA form for your representative selections, please tell the Administrative Coordinator and include the deadlines for your chapter or district in your email.

 Instructions for Program Chairs